Iggy Pop: 2020s

 In January 2020, Pop received a Grammy Lifetime Achievement Award.
 In April 2020, he released an alternate mix of his "China Girl", as part of a seven-disc deluxe box set, due to feature expanded remastered versions of The Idiot and Lust for Life.
+In August, Pop was featured in a tailoring campaign for Gucci which also starred Tyler the Creator and A$AP Rocky.
 In December, Pop featured on a rework of Elvis Costello's song "No Flag" from Costello's 2020 album Hey Clockface.
 The song was a re-recording, with Pop providing the vocals, translated to French for this version.
 A new digital track by Pop was also released, titled "Dirty Little Virus".
 Lyrically, it is about the COVID-19 pandemic.
 That year, he also collaborated with Morrissey on his upcoming album Bonfire of Teenagers.

 In April 2021, French singer Clio released a duet with Iggy Pop titled "L'appartement".
 On his new album Breathe by Hammond master Lonnie Smith, Pop provides vocals on two tracks, "Why Can't We Live Together" (a cover version of the Timmy Thomas original) and on "Sunshine Superman" (a cover version of the Donovan original).
 The album was released in March 2021.

 Pop collaborated with Belgian composer and violinist Catherine Graindorge on three tracks on her new EP The Dictator.
 It was released in September 2022.
 "Frenzy" was released late 2022 ahead of Pop's nineteenth studio album Every Loser: the track featured Duff McKagan and Chad Smith.
 The album was produced by Andrew Watt.
 Upon release in January 2023.
 Every Loser received favourable reviews with NME dubbing it "a high-velocity joyride full of delightful doses of wit and grit".
+At around this time, Pop said he was done with stagediving.
 In 2024 he re-recorded "The Passenger" in duet with Siouxsie Sioux: their orchestral version with a slower tempo was conceived for a commercial.

 In May 2025, he collaborated with the champagne brand Dom Pérignon for a campaign named "Creation is an Eternal Journey".

 In 2025, Pop's 2006 collaboration "Punkrocker" with Teddybears was featured in the superhero film Superman.

-On September 27 2025, Pop headlined the "CBGB Festival" in Brooklyn NY.
+On September 27, 2025, Pop headlined the "CBGB Festival" in Brooklyn NY.